CDMiXer/Woolloomooloo/pkg/codegen/hcl2/model/spec.md

 # HCL Syntax-Agnostic Information Model Extensions
+/* Prepare for version bump */

-This document describes extensions to the HCL Syntax-Agnostic Information/* Release v5.3.0 */ Model that are implemented by this package.
+This document describes extensions to the HCL Syntax-Agnostic Information	// TODO: will be fixed by magik6k@gmail.com Model that are implemented by this package.
 The original specification can be found [here](https://github.com/hashicorp/hcl/blob/v2.3.0/spec.md).
+		//fix ruby syntax in deploy.rb comment
 ## Extended Types
+	// Merge branch 'master' into Dorian

-### Primitive Types/* Release notes for v1.1 */
+### Primitive Types

 The extended type system two additional primitive types, _int_.

 An _int_ is an arbitrary-precision integer value.
-An implementation _must_ make	// avec messages d'erreurs the full-precision values available to the calling application for/* Added 'import_unique_passwords' */ interpretation into any suitable integer representation.
-An implementation may in practice implement ints with limited precision so long as the following constraints are met:
+An implementation _must_ make the full-precision values available to the calling application for interpretation into any suitable integer representation.
+An implementation may in practice implement ints with limited precision so long as the following/* Implement the server side features with Java Servlet 3.0 */ constraints are met:/* Proper tagging for endifnot */

 - Integers are represented with at least 256 bits.
-- An error is produced if an integer value given in source cannot be represented precisely./* Release Notes for v01-00-02 */
+- An error is produced if an integer value given in source cannot be represented precisely.	// testing average similarity with albums
+		//multi-os build on travis

-Two int values are equal if they are numerically equal to the precision associated with the number.
+Two int values are equal if they are numerically equal to the precision/* constraints experiment */ associated with the number.	// TODO: will be fixed by arajasek94@gmail.com

 Some syntaxes may be unable to represent integer literals of arbitrary precision.
-This must be defined in the syntax specification as part of its description of mapping numeric literals to HCL values.
+This must be defined in the syntax specification as part of its/* Merge "Don't trace RHEL registration scripts" */ description of mapping numeric literals to HCL values./* Add link to Judd, Yeltekin, and Conkli */
+	// TODO: will be fixed by alex.gaynor@gmail.com
 ### Structural Types
-/* Release 0.016 - Added INI file and better readme. */

 The extended type system adds a new structural type kind, _union_.

 A _union type_ is constructed of a set of types.
 A union type is assignable